 Celebrate 160 years with Tahbilk!

 You’re invited to come and taste 160 years of winemaking experience at a series of special anniversary dinners.
 These once-in-a-lifetime dinners in Newcastle, Sydney, Brisbane and Melbourne will be hosted by Alister and Hayley Purbrick, fourth and fifth generation custodians of Tahbilk.
 Experience the beautiful ageing ability of Tahbilk wines, with aged examples, including their unique Marsanne, tasted alongside their younger counterparts.
-To book tickets click below:
+Event dates are: